Skip to main content

 The Polar Tint franchise hiring advantage

-Polar Tint franchisees get the full hiring playbook on day 3 of flagship training, including: candidate interview scripts, the standardized practical install scoring rubric, sample compensation structures by region, probation tracking templates, and the Polar Tint flagship's actual hiring success and failure case studies.
+Polar Tint franchisees get the full hiring playbook as part of training: candidate interview scripts, the standardized practical-install scoring rubric, sample compensation frameworks you adapt to your region, probation tracking templates, and real hiring success and failure case studies.
+Training runs 65 hours — 40 hours classroom plus 25 hours on-the-job — at our Henderson, NV headquarters, virtually, or at another location we designate, so you arrive on day one with a hiring system instead of guesswork.
 Franchisees also get access to a private network of other Polar Tint owners for cross-shop installer referrals and hiring advice.

-Independent shops have to build all of this from scratch — typically through trial and error that costs thousands in wasted film, customer churn, and termination friction.
-The franchise hiring playbook is one of the structurally underappreciated benefits of the model.
+Independent shops build all of this from scratch, typically through trial and error that costs real money in wasted film, customer churn, and termination friction.
+A repeatable hiring system is one of the structurally underappreciated benefits of the model.
+To see how it fits the rest of the package, explore Training and Support, why owners choose Polar Tint, and the broader opportunity — or read related coverage on the best states to open a window tint franchise and veteran and first responder benefits.
+When you are ready, apply here.

 Ready to dig deeper?